Puchaczov/Musoq/docs/index.markdown

 ```
 Musoq.Server.Console --query "select Min(Length), Max(Length), Avg(Length), Sum(Length), Count(Length) from #os.files('E:\Some\Path\To\Directory', true)" --wait --output
 ```

 You can use it to do things you would never suppose to!

-Would you like to see more example queries?
-Look [here](/examples).
+Look [here](./examples).

 There are various plugins you can work with: